mikedmcfarland/node-repl/README.md

 # installation

-You can use npm to install : 'npm install repl-jack'
+You can use npm to install : `npm install repl-jack`

 # Running a jack